dpb587/rdfkit-go/README.md

 storage := inmemory.NewDataset()
 ```

-Better-supported storage or alternative, remote service clients will likely be a focus on the future.
+Better-supported storage or alternative, remote service clients will likely be a focus in the future.

 ## Encodings